ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 Pros

-- Opportunity to remove “dead” code sooner than a “dead” rule, since a rule cannot be removed from a product's data stream, but unnecessary code can.
+- Opportunity to remove "dead" code sooner than a "dead" rule, since a rule cannot be removed from a product's data stream, but unnecessary code can.

 Cons

-- Getting rid of “dead” conditionals requires refactoring.
+- Getting rid of "dead" conditionals requires refactoring.
 - Unless actively pruned, the conditionals in the rule might stay there indefinitely.

 ##### Spawning